 The trail junction area has great views of the mountains and valleys.
 To the east Livingston Peak dominates the view.
 Looking southeast the Absarokas stretch into vast wilderness and the Paradise Valley runs as far as the eye can see to the south/southwest.
 Finally, looking to the north rolling hills drop down toward the Yellowstone Valley east of Livingston.

 From here you can continue on trial #450 to complete the loop.
-This trail is very different that the trail through the stream bottom.
+This trail is very different than the trail through the stream bottom.
 Open meadows and wooded hillsides lead you gradually back toward Suce Creek.
 This leg of the loop (trail #450) is shorter and steeper than the trail #44 portion of the loop.

 Mountain Biking Suce Creek

 Trail #450 is a fairly new trail that was completed in 2017.
 One of the reasons for adding this trail was to allow bike access to the area.
 There seem to be very few conflicts between mountain bikers and hikers.
 It’s likely that the limited options for bikers will keep this from ever being a very popular trail.
-However, it’s a close-to-town options for those seeking a quick getaway.
+However, it’s a close-to-town option for those seeking a quick getaway.

 Cross Country Skiing

 Suce Creek is a favorite trail for skiing and snowshoeing in the Livingston area.
-For most of the winter the road to the picnic area is impassable so skiers park along the main Suce Creek road where the forest access road splits off.
+For most of the winter, the road to the picnic area is impassable so skiers park along the main Suce Creek road where the forest access road splits off.
 This makes for a couple of miles of skiing before reaching the picnic area.
 Fortunately, this section of road is excellent skiing and many don’t go any further than the picnic area.

 Once you’re on the Suce Creek trail you find the same conditions that are common to most Paradise Valley ski trails – they climb steeply and are usually too narrow to ski down safely.
 Suce Creek can provide good skiing when the conditions are right but watch for thin snow under trees and some steep icy turns.